Safeguarding is an umbrella term, which includes:

-If you need support and advice or have any concerns you can always speak to us directly or you can contact Stoke on Trent and Staffordshire Safeguarding Board's First Response Service on 0800 13 13 126.
-If you need to make a call out of office hours, you should contact the Emergency Duty Service on 0845 604 2886.
+If you need support and advice or have any concerns you can always speak to us directly or you can contact the Staffordshire Safeguarding Children Board on 0300 111 8007.
 If you think a child or young person is at immediate risk of harm – dial 999 to contact the Police.

-Further information can be found on The Stoke on Trent and Staffordshire Safeguarding Board's website.
+Further information can be found on Staffordshire Safeguarding Board's website.

 Our safeguarding policy can be found on the policies page.

 When creating safe environments for children, we must also consider their online safety.
 The platforms that our children have access to could potentially facilitate harm and it is part of our duty to educate them about this.

 Our children have no filter between the offline world and the online world.
 They are merged as they have known no different.
 We need to teach our children about online safety as it is a big part of the computing curriculum.
 Please do not assume that because your child can use technology easily that they know how to be safe online.
 There is a big difference.
 We need to support them in the ways that they can be safe online together to help safeguard and protect our children.